1/2 Gallon (1.89 L) Cactus Juice

 Alternatively, cure the blanks without wrapping in foil if you can fit them in without them touching each other.
 Foil is not required and does not help keep Juice in the wood.
 It is there for 2 main reasons, contain the mess (some of the Juice will bleed out when heated) and to allow you to stack more blanks in your oven at one time.
 Remember, if you stack blanks together or let them touch without the foil, they will cure as a solid block that will have to be cut apart!
 If you cure without foil, be sure to use a drip pan to catch any bleed out.
 If you are stabilizing pieces to then be cast in Alumilite, it is highly recommended to NOT use foil so the natural edges will remain free of cured Cactus Juice.

 Now place the blanks in an oven pre-heated to 190-200° F (87-93° C).
 Be sure to check the actual temperature of you toaster oven with an oven thermometer.
 The dials on toaster ovens are notoriously inaccurate.
 Too hot will not harm the Juice but will cause more of it to "leak" out of the blank before it cures.
 The internal temperature of the blank needs to reach 190-200° F (87-93° C) for a minimum of 10 minutes for the Juice to cure.
 This usually takes around 1-1.5 hours for the typical pen blank but may take longer for thicker material.
 It does not hurt to leave the blanks in the oven even longer but once you take them out, if you let them cool down and they are not completely cured, placing them back in the oven will NOT cause a complete cure.
 It is best to err on the side of caution and cure them longer until you get a better feel for the process.
-One way to be sure of proper polymerization is to put on some good gloves and remove the blanks from the oven when you think they are ready.
-Peel back some of the foil and if you see any liquid Cactus Juice, immediately wrap them back up and put them back in for another hour without allowing them to cool down.
+To determine if the blanks are cured, open the oven door and look for any cured Cactus Juice on the blanks or in your drip pan.
+If you wrapped in foil, remove the blanks and peel the foil back.
+If you see any cured Cactus Juice, the blanks are done.
+If you do not see any cured Cactus Juice, let them cure for another and check again.

 Once the blanks are finished curing, remove the blanks from the oven with gloves and un-wrap the foil.
 Allow the blanks to cool to room temperature.
 Once the blanks have cooled, you can scrape off the resin that has bled out of the blank or clean it up on a saw.
 This step is not required but will help you see the finished blank better to determine how you want to use them.
 A belt sander also does a great job.